Howard Panter

 Sir Howard Hugh Panter is a British theatre impresario and theatre operator.
 With his wife Rosemary Squire he ran the Ambassador Theatre Group from about 1995 until 2016; they remain directors and shareholders of the company.
 When they left the active management of ATG, they bought Trafalgar Studios (the former Whitehall Theatre), which became the centre of a new company, Trafalgar Entertainment.

 In a guide to "the 100 most influential people in UK theatre" published by The Stage, Panter and Squire were placed first each year from 2010 to 2016.
 In 2013 they were placed first in the theatre section of the Evening Standard 'Power 1000'.

 Panter received a knighthood in the 2013 Birthday Honours.

 Career

 In 1991, with Sir Eddie Kulukundis and the brothers Peter and John Beckwith, Panter became a director of a company which bought the Duke of York's Theatre and in 1992 was renamed The Duke Of York's Theatre (Holdings) Limited.
 It later bought the Ambassadors Theatre, and was again renamed, to Ambassador Theatre Group.

 In 2016 Panter and Squire ceased to manage the Ambassador Theatre Group.
 They bought Trafalgar Studios (the former Whitehall Theatre) from the group, and made it the centre of a new company, Trafalgar Entertainment.

+Productions

+Trafalgar Theatre Productions

+Since 2017, Panter has served as Creative Director of Trafalgar Entertainment, whose production arm, Trafalgar Theatre Productions, produces and co-produces theatre in the UK and internationally.

+Selected productions associated with Trafalgar Theatre Productions during Panter's tenure include: